SyncfusionExamples/top-10-must-have-features-csharp/README.md

 ### Merge PDF documents

 Merging PDF files from two different documents into a single, organized file is a handy skill to have.
-Fortunately, it's an easy process that can be accomplished with just a few simple steps using Syncfusion .NET PDF library.
+Fortunately, it's an easy process that can be accomplished with just a few simple steps using Syncfusion&reg; .NET PDF library.

 ```csharp